Revelstoke’s Marquee Alpine Mountain Bike Trail

-Welcome to Revelstoke’s marquee alpine mt. bike trail!
-This is a purpose built mt. bike trail, constructed by bikers for bikers.
-A truly great trail with magnificent views, abundant wildflowers and excellent fast flowy riding.
+Welcome to Revelstoke’s marquee alpine mountain bike trail, a purpose-built trail constructed by bikers for bikers.
+A truly great trail with magnificent views, abundant wildflowers, and excellent fast flowy riding.
 The trail climbs from a cutblock up through very impressive mountain hemlock sub-alpine forest and into the alpine meadows, cresting on a rolling ridge with views in all directions.
 You reach the high point at the 10 km mark after climbing 700 meters then the trail dips down for another 2 km, with stunning mountain views, to a small lake.
 A great spot for some lunch before you head back up and out.

 Note that there are many blind corners and uphill riders have the right of way, descend with caution!